 This is an intensive and demanding course, which offers superb preparation for anyone who is committed to educating young people.
 Central to the curriculum is the study of education, pedagogy and professional practice from both generic and subject-specific perspectives, which is delivered using a combination of workshops, lectures, seminar groups and individual study.

-Your course will feature a range of modules with support from colleagues in our Teaching School Alliance and experienced University tutors.
+Your course will feature a range of modules with support from colleagues in our Training School Alliance and experienced University tutors.
 So while the School Direct PGCE is an academic qualification, the emphasis is very much on practical experience.